olimorris/VectorCode/README.md

 `foo/`, unless overridden by `--project_root`.

-When you run `vectorcode init` and a global configuration file is present, it'll be copied to your project-local config directory.
+When you run `vectorcode init` and a global configuration file is present, it'll be copied to your project-local config directory. **If a project-local configuration is found, the global configuration will be ignored to avoid confusion.**

 #### Vectorising documents
 ```bash